washingtonpost/amazon-cross-account-kinesis-client-nodejs/README.md

 In the AWS console create a new IAM role.
 * Select "Role for Cross-Account Access"
 * Then "Allows IAM users from a 3rd party AWS account to access this account."
 * Add the Account ID only.
-Don't add the External ID.
+Don't add the External ID, this is not supported by the AWS Kinesis Client yet.

 ![RoleType.png](RoleType.png)
 ![AccountId.png](AccountId.png)